murilobellatini/murilobellatini.github.io/_pages/about.md

     image: /images/background-wide.jpg
 ---

-I've always been fascinated with Technology due to its magic to improve people's life in a continuous & infinite pace.
+I've always been fascinated with Technology due to its magic to improve people's lives in a continuous & infinite pace.
 That's why I studied Engineering, got my MBA on Products & Services and I'm now studing Data Science & Artificial Intelligence.

 Professionally I've been used to work with on data-oriented problems, going from Prescriptive Modelling on Automotive segment for supercars (believe it or not!) until Social Media & Speech Analytics for Business Insight Generation.